-(g) Trademarks, Licenses, Concessions, Labor Contracts
+(h) Trademarks, Licenses, Concessions, Labor Contracts

-In 2017, applications for transfer of MPSA to HMDC and/or its subsidiary, Holcim Resources Development Corporation ("HRDC") have been approved by the Department of Environment and Natural Resources (DENR).
+In 2017, applications for transfer of MPSA to HMDC and/or its subsidiary, HRDC have been approved by the DENR.

-On labor contracts, please see the discussion on employees under Item I.
+On labor contracts, please see the discussion on employees under Item (m).

 In 2016, the Philippine Intellectual Property Office issued Certificates of Registration to HSSI for the following trademarks: (1) "HuBB" logo; and (2) "HUB Builders Center".